Consdata/kouncil/docs/DEPLOYMENT.md

       search-filter: "(uid={0})"
 ```

-* LDAP authentication with a technical user for users who belongs to a KOUNCIL group.
+* LDAP authentication with a technical user for users who belong to a KOUNCIL group.
 ```yaml
 kouncil:
   auth: